r3lik/socketz/README.md

 Socketz
 ============

 A simple TCP server written in Python.
-It uses HAProxy for Layer 4 load balancing.
+It uses HAProxy for Layer 4 load balancing and HA.

 Requirements
 --------------